Edinburgh-Genome-Foundry/DnaCauldron/README.rst

 DNA Cauldron
 ============

-Don't you hate it when you are planning a large DNA assembly batch and you're not sure how the many parts will assemble together, so when some assemblies fail at the bench you spend hours checking your files for design flaws?
+Have you ever had a large DNA assembly batch fail at the bench, and then you spent spent hours checking your part sequence files for design flaws?

-DNA Cauldron might be for you!
-The library provides a generic cloning simulation framework to predict constructs sequences and detect assembly design flaws for various cloning methods:
+DNA Cauldron provides a generic cloning simulation framework to predict constructs sequences and detect assembly flaws.
+The idea is that, if your assemblies work with Cauldron, they should work at the bench.
+It is especially useful for people and machines tasked with assembling DNA with minimal knowledge of the project's specifics.

+Features for assembly simulation:

+- Great support for Golden Gate assembly and its derivatives (MoClo, EMMA, Phytobrick, etc.), Assembly simulation is as simple as
+  `dropping sequence files in a web interface <http://cuba.genomefoundry.org/simulate_gg_assemblies>`_.
+- Good support for Gibson Assembly, BASIC Assembly, Biobrick assembly, Biobrick assembly.
+- Provide assembly parts in any order, with or without annotations, in reverse or direct sense, linear or circular...
+Cauldron will get it!
+- If your assembly is combinatorial, Cauldron will find all the possible combinations.
+- If you forgot to add connector parts in your assembly (that happens with assemblies like EMMA), Cauldron can add them for you!
-- Advanced design flaw detection (missing parts, presence of problematic restriction sites in the parts, wrong overhang designs, etc.)
+- Advanced design flaw detection (missing parts, presence of problematic restriction sites in the parts, wrong overhang designs, etc.).
-- Awesome support for Type 2S assembly (automatic enzyme and connector part selection)
-- Support for other restriction-based assemblies (BioBrick, BASIC) or homology based assemblies (Gibson Assembly, Ligase Cycling Reaction Assembly).
+- Comprehensive reports with constructs sequences, fragment sequences, summary spreadsheets.

 The library also enables the management of large, complex assembly batches:

-- Import assembly plans from spreadsheets
+- Import assembly plans from spreadsheets.
 - Simulate and validate hierarchical assembly plans where some assembly products are used as parts in the next level of assembly.
-- Generate complete, self contained reports, in folders, zip files, in memory or in JSON format (for use on servers).
+- Generate complete, self contained reports as folders, zip files, or in-memory zip files (for use on servers).

 Usage
 -----